AWS Service Catalog connector

-As a tenant administrator of the BMC Integration Service, perform the following steps to configure a connection between BMC Integration Service and AWS Service Catalog:
+As a tenant administrator of the BMC Integration Service, perform the following steps to configure a connection between BMC Integration Service and the AWS Service Catalog:

 To create a configuration for the AWS Service Catalog connector

-Additionally, configure the following fields:
+You must additionally configure the following fields:

-- Region—The value of the AWS region.
+- Region—the value of the AWS region

-- DWP Role—The value corresponds to the value of the Role ARN field.
+- DWP Role—the value corresponds to the value of the Role ARN field.